Climate of Seoul: Seasonal climate

-As a temperate climate, Seoul has winter, summer and autumn seasons.
+As a continental climate, Seoul has winter, summer and autumn seasons.
 The monsoon season and typhoons also occurs in the summer season.

 Winter

 The winter in Seoul is controlled by the large Siberian high pressure system (the Asiatic high), which results in predominantly cold, dry north-westerly winds.
 The influence of the Siberian high leads to significantly colder winter temperatures than would be expected at this latitude.
-About every 4 to 6 days a low-pressure trough will move through South Korea, bringing with it cloudiness and light precipitation.
+About every 4 to 6 days, a low-pressure trough will move through South Korea, bringing with it cloudiness and light precipitation.
 The amount of precipitation locally depends mostly on the elevation of the station and the length of time that the air has been over the Yellow Sea.
 Maximum snowfall occurs over the northwest coast, which is the most exposed to the northwesterly flow, and in the mountain areas.
-Normally less than 10 percent of the annual precipitation falls (falls very much) during the winter.
-Frequently the weather is cloudless, clear, and dry, except for the southwestern region of the peninsula.
-The mean January temperature in Seoul is -2.4 °C (27 °F).
+Normally, less than 10 percent of the annual precipitation falls (falls very much) during the winter.
+Frequently, the weather is cloudless, clear, and dry, except for the southwestern region of the peninsula.
+The mean January temperature in Seoul is -2.0 °C (28.4 °F).
 January is the coldest month in Seoul, often with the lowest temperatures, almost always dropping below -10 °C (14 °F), and sometimes below -15 °C (5 °F).

 Summer

-During the summer, East Asian monsoon winds engulf the city and the warm, moisture laden air moving off the oceans clashes with the drier air to the north.
+During the summer, East Asian monsoon and typhoon winds engulf the city and the warm, moisture laden air moving off the oceans clashes with the drier air to the north.
 These fronts oscillate back and forth across Korea during the summer months.
 The interior highlands disturb the winds, forcing them into a westerly/southwesterly direction.
-The majority of the annual precipitation falls between late June and the middle of September, with rains fully developing along the entire peninsula by mid-June.
-Seoul receives approximately 126 mm (5 in) of precipitation during the winter (December–March), but in July alone receives approximately 383 mm (14.3 in).
+The majority of the annual precipitation falls between late June and the middle of September.
+The East Asian Monsoon rains fully develop along the entire peninsula by mid-June and usually end by mid-July.
+Seoul receives approximately 126 mm (5 in) of precipitation during the winter (December–March), but in July alone receives approximately 414 mm (16.3 in).
 July is the wettest month in the metropolis.